 Civil unrest and political tension

-Although rare, protests sometimes occur in Vietnam.
-Avoid taking photographs of demonstrations, the military or the police, as this may not be tolerated by the Vietnamese authorities.
+Although rare, protests sometimes occur.
+Avoid taking photographs of demonstrations, the military or the police, as this may not be tolerated by the authorities.

-Internal conflict is rare in Vietnam, although some localised violent clashes between protesters and police have resulted in casualties in the past.
+Internal conflict is rare, although some localised violent clashes between protesters and police have resulted in casualties in the past.

 Terrorism is a threat throughout the world.